 In fact, while Japanese rivals from Toyota, Honda, Nissan and Mitsubishi have been building hybrids and electric cars for more than a decade, Mazda has resisted the current flow.
 But now, with the end of internal combustion engines looming and the imposition of heavy emissions taxes, Mazda is bowing to the trend.
 But it’s not going to go the usual way.

-The MX-30, which starts from £28,550 following the removal of the Government grant, looks striking for a start.
-It’s most obvious rivals are the MINI Electric and the Honda e, both of which are thoroughly modern but have cutesy retro styling.
+The MX-30, which starts from £31,250, looks striking for a start.
+Its most obvious rivals are the MINI Electric, Fiat 500e and the Honda e, both of which are thoroughly modern but have cutesy retro styling.
 The Mazda instead has a futuristic SUV-like look and pillarless doors, just like a BMW i3.

 The other element the MX-30 shares with the MINI and Honda is a surprisingly small battery.
-At 35.5 kWh it is noticeably smaller than rivals such as the Kia e-Niro’s 64kWh.
-For comparison, the newer VW ID.3 will start at 45kWh and offer up to 77kWh in the top version.
+At 35.5 kWh it is noticeably smaller than rivals such as the Corsa Electric's 45kWh.
+The cheaper MG ZS, which also shares a modern SUV shape, has a 72kWh battery and more than twice as much range.

 This will inevitably cause a few raised eyebrows as it results in a range which is far below the average at 124 miles.
-A Renault Zoe will go twice as far between charges.
+Even the aged Renault Zoe will go twice as far between charges.
 But Mazda claims this is 'right sizing', representing plenty of range for the average motorist.
-It also means the car is attractively priced and light compared to rivals.
+It also means the car is comparatively inexpensive and light compared to some rivals.

 But a more interesting trait brought by having a smaller battery is the driving experience.
 Because the MX-30 is lighter, it is also great fun to drive.
 It’s not a coincidence that the MX name is shared with Mazda’s famous roadster.
 Like the MX-5 though, Mazda’s electric car manages to be fun-to-drive without relying on outright power.
 This is not a fast car, with just 141bhp on offer.